danmohad/khod-kaar/README.md

 [![khod-kaar CI](https://github.com/danmohad/khod-kaar/actions/workflows/ci-main.yml/badge.svg)](https://github.com/danmohad/khod-kaar/actions/workflows/ci-main.yml)

-## Description
 Given a user's objective, `khod-kaar` will develop, test, document and execute code autonomously to achieve that objective.

 `khod-kaar` will first guide the LLM to develop a plan for how to achieve the user's objective, and to output and render UML diagrams to show concretely the software development plan.
+This is called the 'discussion phase'.

 Once the user consents to the plan, `khod-kaar` will guide the LLM to develop code relevant to the user's goal in a step-wise manner, including version control and testing.
+This is called the 'execution phase'.
+The user can step in and modify behavior by providing feedback to the LLM at any point in this phase.

 Since `khod-kaar` has direct access to the shell, it provides the LLM with direct feedback from program execution and testing.